tamunoWoks/Meta_database_engineering/tables.md

 ### Rows:
 In a database table, a *row* is a single, horizontal entry that represents a complete record of information.
 It contains a set of related data values, one for each column defined in the table.

+A row is basically a unique horizontal entity in a table that represents and instance.
+In database theory, a row is formally called a **tuple**.
+In everyday language, it's often called a **record**.